-Remembrance Sunday: Nation to fall silent to remember the war dead
+Remembrance Sunday: Nation falls silent to remember the war dead

 By Becky Morton